 Several times, when I asked a probing or even a profound question, my

-guest thought for a few moments before reacting and giving a considered
+guest thought for a few moments before reacting and giving a considered response.

-than continually interrupt the flow of the conversation, many have not.
+the flow of the conversation, many have not.

 just taken over a new position at Ohio State?

 twenty years spending exclusively with conservatories of music

-— the New England Conservatory, and then the Hartt School
+— the New England Conservatory, and then the Hartt School of

 BD: Was that